New Zealand welcomes back first cruise ship since COVID hit | Business

 New Zealand welcomes back first cruise ship since COVID hit

-Although the country reopened its borders to most tourists arriving by plane in May, it was not until two weeks ago that it lifted all remaining restrictions, including those on maritime arrivals.Many in the cruise industry question why it took so long.The end of restrictions allowed Carnival Australias Pacific Explorer cruise ship to dock in Auckland with about 2,000 passengers and crew Friday morning as part of a 12-day return trip to Fiji that left from Sydney.Amazing, isnt it Tourism Minister Stuart Nash said in an interview with The Associated Press.

-New Zealand on Friday welcomed the first cruise ship to return since the coronavirus pandemic began, signalling a long-sought return to normalcy for the nation's tourism industry.
+New Zealand on Friday welcomed the first cruise ship to return since the coronavirus pandemic began, signaling a long-sought return to normalcy for the nation's tourism industry.

-''I think there's been many people in the tourism sector who have done it hard over the last two years,'' Nash said. ''But we have always taken an approach where we need to ensure that we get the health response right.
-Because if we do not, we know the consequences are dire.''
+“I think there's been many people in the tourism sector who have done it hard over the last two years,” Nash said.
+“But we've always taken an approach where we need to ensure that we get the health response right.
+Because if we don't, we know the consequences are dire.”
 Not everybody is happy with the return of tourists.
-A sail boat carrying protesters upset about the industry's impact on the environment followed the Pacific Explorer into the harbour Friday, before passengers were greeted with an indigenous Maori welcome and a visit by Prime Minister Jacinda Ardern.
+A sailboat carrying protesters upset about the industry's impact on the environment followed the Pacific Explorer into the harbor Friday, before passengers were greeted with an Indigenous Maori welcome and a visit by Prime Minister Jacinda Ardern.

 He said another goal was to move away from the perception that people working in the industry would be subject to long hours and low wages, and to make it a more rewarding and aspirational career.

-''I see markets like the United States being a really important market for New Zealand,'' he said. ''There's been two trillion dollars saved in the states over and above that which would have been saved if it had not been for COVID.
-So, there is a little bit of money floating around.''
+“I see markets like the United States being a really important market for New Zealand,” he said.
+“There's been $2 trillion saved in the States over and above that which would have been saved if it hadn't been for COVID.
+So, there's a little bit of money floating around.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)